Waste Prevention Information Exchange

 - Back Thru the Future Micro Computers, Inc.—A computer recycling company.

-- Clean Computer Campaign—By the Silicon Valley Toxics Coalition.
+- Sustainable Technologies Program—By the Silicon Valley Toxics Coalition.

 - Recycle for Breast Cancer—Helps Individuals and Businesses Dispose of E-Waste All Year Long, Coast to Coast, While Raising Funds to Support the Fight Against Breast Cancer.